moabu/cluster-mgr/README.md

 clustermgr-cli db upgrade
 ```

-6) Run celery worker on a new terminal
+6) Run celery worker on one terminal

 ```
 celery -A clusterapp.celery worker &